Captain America: The Winter Soldier: Box office

 Captain America: The Winter Soldier earned $259.8 million in North America and $454.7 million in other territories for a worldwide total of $714.4 million.
 It became the fifth-highest-grossing film of 2014 worldwide.
 Deadline Hollywood calculated the film's net profit as $166.2 million, accounting for production budgets, marketing, talent participations, and other costs; box office grosses and home media revenues placed it ninth on their list of 2014's "Most Valuable Blockbusters".

 Captain America: The Winter Soldier made $10.2 million in Thursday night showings, more than double the midnight gross of its predecessor.
-It set an April single-day ($36.9 million) and April opening-weekend record ($95.0 million), while its opening weekend was a 46% increase over its predecessor.
+It surpassed Fast Five to set an April single-day ($36.9 million) and April opening-weekend record ($95.0 million), while its opening weekend was a 46% increase over its predecessor.
 The film held the number one spot at the box office for three consecutive weekends, before being overtaken by The Other Woman in its fourth weekend.
 It achieved the largest total gross among films released in the month of April.
+In June 2014, it surpassed The Lego Movie to become the highest-grossing film of the year.
 At the end of its theatrical run, the film became the fourth-highest-grossing film of 2014 behind American Sniper, The Hunger Games: Mockingjay – Part 1, and Guardians of the Galaxy.

 Captain America: The Winter Soldier topped the box office on its opening weekend with $75.2 million from 32 overseas markets.
 The film debuted at number one in many territories, including Australia, China, and Russia and set a 3-day opening-weekend record in China among Disney films, with $38.81 million.
 It topped the box office outside North America on two consecutive weekends, followed by two weeks in second, behind Rio 2.